Album: The Last Testament of a Great New Orleans Jazzman

 Artist: Bunk Johnson

-Recorded at Carnegie Hall in December of 1947, this is, as the title suggests, the last testament of a great New Orleans jazzman.
-The legendary Bunk Johnson would die from a stroke one year later (he was 69).
-This casts a dour mood over the proceedings, but make no mistake, this is a joyous celebration of high-stepping Dixieland.
+Recorded at Carnegie Hall in December of 1947, this album, as the title suggests, is the last testament of a great New Orleans jazzman.
+The legendary Bunk Johnson would die from a stroke one year later.
+He was 69-years-old.
+Although this casts a dour mood over the proceedings, The Last Testament of a New Orleans Jazzman is still a joyous celebration of high-stepping Dixieland and primitive ragtime blues.

-An influence upon Louie Armstrong, Johnson was a key figure during the 1900s.
+An influence upon a young Louis Armstrong, Bunk Johnson was one of jazz music’s original inventors in the early 1900s.
 He played trumpet throughout Louisiana until he got his teeth knocked out in 1931, prompting an early retirement.
-A critical reappraisal by the likes of Armstrong and Sidney Bechet helped revive Johnson’s career, and his comeback coincided with the late-’40s Dixieland Revival.
-Yet the music of the Revival was nothing like the real thing.
-And Johnson was definitely the real thing.
-The passage of time did little to hamper his roots-oriented tone.
-Bunk always stayed true to his original essence — an authentic Nawlins sound circa 1908.
+A critical re-appraisal by the likes of Armstrong and Sidney Bechet helped revive Johnson’s career, and his comeback coincided with the late-’40s Dixieland Revival.